-From the mid-1960s to mid-1970s, new vineyards were created on a large scale.
-These expanded explosively within a decade many times.
-The vineyards cover more than 16,000 hectares of vineyards on sandy and gravelly clay silty soils.
-The most important white wines are Chardonnay.
+From the mid-1960s to the mid-1970s, new vineyards were planted on a large scale.
+These expanded explosively many times over within just a decade.
+The vineyards cover over 16,000 hectares of vineyards on sandy and gravelly clay soils.
+The main types of white wine are Chardonnay.
 Sauvignon Blanc.
 Chenin Blanc.
 Gewurztraminer.
 Pinot Blanc.
 Riesling.
-Sémillon and Viognier, the most important red wines Cabernet Sauvignon.
+Sémillon and Viognier, the most important red wine varieties Cabernet Sauvignon.
 Merlot.
-Pinot Noir, Malbec ( Cot ), Petite Sirah ( Durif ) Sangiovese. valdiguié and Zinfandel, The grapes are largely sold in other areas and form the basis for the Coastal Wines.
+Pinot Noir, Malbec ( Cot ), Petite Sirah ( Durif ) Sangiovese. valdiguié and Zinfandel, The majority of the grapes are sold in other areas and form the basis for the Coastal Wines.
 Well-known producers are Carmel Road ( Kendall-Jackson ) Chalone Vineyard, Jekel Vineyard, Paul Masson, Monterey Peninsula Winery, Morgan Winery, Talbott Vineyards and Ventana.